NHL 2001

-Features
+Gameplay

 Jim Hughson remains as play-by-play announcer in the game, with Bill Clement joining as an analyst for a second time, debuting in the previous edition, NHL 2000.
 This is also the first NHL game to appear on the PlayStation 2 and also to include Latvia and Ukraine to the 18 national teams first featured in NHL 98 (only available in the PC and PlayStation 2 versions).
 There is also a brand new feature called the Momentum Bar, which goes to the team who has scored goals, done big hits, etc.

-Elitserien and SM-Liiga expansion pack
+Expansion

 An expansion pack for the PC version of NHL 2001 including the Swedish and Finnish elite leagues was released in early 2001, titled Elitserien 2001 (SM-Liiga 2001 in Finland).
 It includes all 12 teams from Elitserien and all 13 teams from SM-Liiga at the time.
 It also includes new intro play-by-play by Arne Hegerfors in Swedish, and Mika Saukkonen in Finnish.
 And new arena announcers by Magnus Gustafsson in Swedish, and Pentti Lindegren in Finnish.
 The cover athlete on Elitserien 2001 is Henrik Zetterberg of Timrå IK, and the cover athlete on SM-Liiga 2001 is Raimo Helminen of Ilves.